scrapinghub/spidermon/docs/settings.rst

         "spidermon_field_coverage/dict/field_4": 0.5,  # Ignored "TBD"
     }

 If you want to override the default skip values, you can set this to a custom list.
-If you set it to an empty list in any supported form (Python ``[]``, JSON ``'[]'``, or another value that normalizes to no skip entries, such as an empty string), the default placeholder list is not used and falsy-based skipping is also turned off for this feature, so all non-``None`` values are counted unless ``SPIDERMON_FIELD_COVERAGE_SKIP_NONE`` excludes ``None``.
+If you set it to an empty list in any supported form (Python ``[]``, JSON ``'[]'``, or another value that normalizes to no skip entries, such as an empty string), the default placeholder list is not used.
+This does not change ``SPIDERMON_FIELD_COVERAGE_SKIP_FALSY``: falsy values are still skipped when that setting is enabled.
 If the setting is not provided at all, the default values will be used.
 Without the default skip values, spider statistics would be:

 .. code-block:: python